 Deploy and Test Frequently (Many Times, Every Day)

 Agile methodology praises the use of continuous integration and delivery tools.
 There are plenty of great open source as well as commercial tools available that help organizations to build, deploy, test and release their apps.
-The most meaningful value-add to this flow is the mobile test automation that can accommodate frequent builds to testing context and enable instant bug hunting.
+The most meaningful value-add to this flow is the mobile test automation that can accommodate frequent builds to testing context and enable instant bug-hunting.

 The continuous development and testing integration can enable companies to respond to market and competitive changes in a timely manner.
 Reusing the code, back-end implementations, APIs and other infrastructure to build a new version of the mobile application is easier, as well as testing of that when infrastructure is in place.
-The frequent deployment and testing also enhances the ability to automate functional, compatibility and performance testing of the application, against an array of devices and different form factors.
+The frequent deployment and testing also enhance the ability to automate functional, compatibility and performance testing of the application, against an array of devices and different form factors.

 Continuously Consider and Validate Quality Characteristics

-Changing the devops tools should be considered every now and then, especially if there are any doubts about the current environment, its capability to deliver and work as efficiently as possible.
-And this doesn’t apply only for devops tools but also how mobile devices and device infrastructure is used.
+Changing the DevOps tools should be considered every now and then, especially if there are any doubts about the current environment, its capability to deliver and work as efficiently as possible.
+And this doesn’t apply only for DevOps tools but also how mobile devices and device infrastructure is used.
 The requirements are constantly moving and that primarily due to demand by end-users.
-The quality characteristics of the mobile app are set from the first line of code until it’s on hands of end-users, and everything that happens between that should be measured, validated and fixed – if needed.
+The quality characteristics of the mobile app are set from the first line of code until it’s on the hands of end-users, and everything that happens between that should be measured, validated and fixed – if needed.

-3 Business-Critical Mobile DevOps Considerations
+3 Business-Critical Mobile DevOps Considerations for App Testing

-From the business perspective, the ability to quickly introduce a new app, features in it, and bug fix releases is one of the most critical tasks for companies with a mobile-first strategy.
+From the business perspective, the ability to quickly introduce new app features in it, and bug fix releases is one of the most critical tasks for companies with a mobile-first strategy.
 In essence, the core of DevOps methodology aims at speeding up the app development, delivery and process by getting developers and operation specialists to collaborate throughout the end-to-end app development and deployment process.

 Continuous Integration and Continuous Delivery